-The proposed amendment requires that, on lands which are subject to timber operations pursuant to 14 CCR § 1052.4, immediately upon completion of those timber operations, stocking is required to meet the minimum resource conservation standards as described within 14 CCR § 912.7, 932.7, and 912.7.
+The proposed amendment requires that, on lands which are subject to timber operations pursuant to 14 CCR § 1052.4, immediately upon completion of those timber operations, stocking is required to meet the minimum resource conservation standards as described within 14 CCR § 912.7 (a) through (c),932.7 (a) through (c), and 952.7 (a) through(c).
 Additionally, these requirements need only be consistent with 14 CCR §§ 913, 933, or 953(d), as applicable by forest district, which allows for the utilization of site IV stocking on lands subjected to harvesting pursuant to 14 CCR § 1052.4.
-The purpose of this amendment is to improve both the efficacy of the fuel treatments and the future resiliency of the post-harvest stand conditions as well as providing for adequate resource conservation standards which exist within 14 CCR § 912.7, 932.7, and 952.7.
-Furthermore, this retention standard exists within the requirements of the Fuelbreak/Defensible space special silvicultural prescription and are suitable and appropriate here to address the reduction in the potential for wildfires and the damage they may cause, which is also the intent of the prescriptive requirements of 14 CCR § 1052.4.
+The purpose of this amendment is to improve both the efficacy of the fuel treatments and the future resiliency of the post-harvest stand conditions as well as providing for adequate resource conservation standards which exist within 14 CCR § 912.7 [932.7, 952.7](a) through (c).
+Furthermore, this retention standard exists within the requirements of the fuelbreak/defensible space special silvicultural prescription and are suitable and appropriate here to address the reduction in the potential for wildfires and the damage they may cause, which is also the intent of the prescriptive requirements of 14 CCR § 1052.4.
+Please not that subsection (d) of 14 CCR §§ 912.7[932.7, 952.7] was excluded from this requirement as it permitted action which was reliant upon discretionary action by the Director, which, due to the ministerial nature of the Emergency Notice for Fuel Hazard Reduction process, does not exist and would be inappropriate to include within these requirements.
 This amendment is necessary to clarify these requirements for the implementation and enforcement of these standards.